Request a Rep Icon

 Chart comparing ARR in pivotal trials and OLE between SUNBEAM and RADIANCE trials Chart comparing ARR in pivotal trials and OLE between SUNBEAM and RADIANCE trials

-A relapse was defined as the occurrence of new or worsening neurological symptoms persisting for more than 24 hours attributable to MS and immediately preceded by a relatively stable or improving neurological state of at least 30 days.3,4
+A relapse was defined as the occurrence of new or worsening neurological symptoms persisting for more than 24 hours attributable to MS and immediately preceded by a relatively stable or improving neurological state of at least 30 days.5,6

-*DAYBREAK is an ongoing OLE trial that enrolled participants from multiple randomized phase 1, 2, or 3 studies, including SUNBEAM and RADIANCE, and is presented as an interim analysis with a data cutoff of February 1, 2022.
-Endpoints were analyzed descriptively.2,5,6
+bDAYBREAK is an OLE trial that enrolled participants from multiple randomized phase 1, 2, or 3 studies, including SUNBEAM and RADIANCE, and is presented as a final analysis with a database lock of April 7, 2023.
+Endpoints were analyzed descriptively.2

-cAt data cutoff date of February 2, 2021.6
+dAt data cutoff date of February 2, 2021.4

 Proven Superior vs Avonex in Reducing Lesions Across All Secondary Measures of MRI Activity1